 Love Brothers ran a remarkably diverse operation, including cabinetmaking, undertaking and goods deliveries.
 The company grew very quickly, with around 100 staff by the outbreak of WWII.
 Post-war specialities included pre-fabricated housing, but the 1950s saw Love Construction take on increasingly large projects in the health, civil, education and commercial sectors in the South Island.

-In 1969, the Love Construction Company and WH Naylor Ltd merged to form Naylor Love Construction Ltd. The new company could boast an impressive list of achievements, a formidable resource and skill base, and a reputation for top performance and fair dealing.
+In 1969, the Love Construction Company and WH Naylor merged to form Naylor Love.
+The new company could boast an impressive list of achievements, a formidable resource and skill base, and a reputation for top performance and fair dealing.

 This has been strengthened over the intervening years and continues today.
 We’ve steadily spread nationwide over the years, with offices today in Dunedin, Queenstown (established in 1985), Christchurch (1995), Auckland (2003), Hamilton (2004) and Wellington (2005).